ralish/PSWsusSpringClean/README.md

 Two parameters are provided to indicate to the module which unneeded updates should be declined:

 - Decline only the updates in the listed categories (`-DeclineCategoriesInclude`) [**Default**]
-  An array of strings corresponding to the categories (per the CSV file) of unneeded updates to be declined.
+  An array of strings corresponding to the categories of unneeded updates to be declined.
 If an empty array is provided (default) then *no* updates listed in the CSV will be declined.
 - Decline all unneeded updates except those in the listed categories (`-DeclineCategoriesExclude`)
-  An array of strings corresponding to the categories (per the CSV file) of unneeded updates to exclude from declining.
-If an empty array is provided (default) then **all** updates listed in the CSV will be declined!
+  An array of strings corresponding to the categories of unneeded updates to exclude from declining.
+If an empty array is provided then **all** updates listed in the CSV will be declined!

 The `-DeclineCategoriesExclude` parameter should be used with caution as it could easily decline updates you did not intend to!